quantumdude836/ExpAdv2/README.md

 Note for Developers
 -------------------

-If you are intrested in helping develop please make sure to either manually or by moving the file "pre-commit" to ".git/hooks/"
+If you are interested in helping develop please make sure to increase the value in *lua/expadv/ver.lua* either manually or by using placing *pre-commit* in the *.git/hooks/* folder.